Justin's life changes forever when a fugitive in time checks in to his hotel.

 Justin sighed.
 The poor woman was delusional.
 Harmless, but hopeless.
 "The shoes working out okay?"

 A smile lit her features and she stuck out a foot.
 "Them's Annie's ruby-red slippers, they is.
 She clicks them together and maybe they'll take her over the rainbow one of these days.
 Bless you for them, Mister Justin."
 She tucked a strand of hair behind an ear.
 "How about you?
-You got a nice girl to take care of you?"
+How's that cute boyfriend of yours, Kyle?"

 "It's going fine, Annie."
 The reminder made him wince despite his reassuring words.
-If he passed generals next week, maybe he'd get a research assistantship and could punt this job.
+If he passed generals next week, maybe Collier U would finally give him a research assistantship and he could punt this job.
 If he didn't pass, well...he had to pass.
 That was all there was to it.
 All his life he'd dreamed of being a scientist, and now it all came down to one set of tests.

-Headlights flashed and a car pulled into the passenger loading area.
+Headlights flashed across them as a car pulled into the passenger loading area.

 "Shit.
 I gotta go, Annie.
 You need anything else tonight?"

 "Annie's blessed, she is.
-She'll see you tomorrow, Saint Justin."
+She'll see you tomorrow, Take care of business, saint Justin."

 "Right.
-Tomorrow."
+Tomorrow and tomorrow.."
+And so forth.
 He scampered back inside the hotel and his position behind the front desk.

 A car door slammed and wind gusted through the lobby.
 A short, muscular man with a hook nose, bald head, and a glowering expression strode across the terrazzo floor and stood before the desk.

 Justin looked him in the eye and put on his friendly meet-the-customer face.
-"Good evening, sir.
+"Good morning, sir.
 How can I help you?"
 The man twisted his mouth downward and glared at him.
-Justin's dimples faded.
+Justin let his dimples fade.

 When the man spoke, his voice sounded like he'd been gargling Drano.
 "Need room."
 He wore a black leather biker's jacket, black denim jeans, and heavy engineer's boots.
 A ragged scar started at his left ear, meandered down his cheek, onto his neck, and disappeared under his t-shirt.

 Justin thought about the panic button that would call the night security force.
-He was glad it was there, even though this guy was probably a just gynecologist or some such who affected a tough guy image.
+He was glad it was there, even though this man was probably just a gynecologist or some such who affected a tough guy image.
 "Of course, sir."
 Justin handed him a registration form.
 "Please fill this out.
 How will you be paying this evening?"

 "Cash."
 He pulled a hefty leather wallet from the back of his jeans and placed two hundred-dollar bills on the counter.